alethic/Cogito.Autofac.Asp/README.md

 This project allows code from classic ASP (VBScript) to resolve instances to objects within the Autofac request lifetime scope.

 This is done by initializing the `Cogito.Autofac.Asp.ComponentContext` object within ASP.
 This object then provides two methods: `Resolve` and `ResolveApplication`.
 The former will resolve from the lifetime scope for the current request.
 The latter from the default application container.
+Both accept the .NET type name to resolve as a string.
+Obviously, no generics.

 The mechanism behind this is a little risky.
 The managed pipeline in IIS must be used.
 And the `HttpApplication` must provide a `IContainerProviderAccessor` implementation, as required by the Autofac.Web project.
 An ASP.Net `HttpModule` is registered.
 Upon init, it places an `ObjRef` to a proxy object within the default `AppDomain`'s data structure.
 This is done using the Common Language Runtime Execution Engine library.
 This `ObjRef` provides remoting from the default process `AppDomain` to the `AppDomain` in which the ASP.Net site is actually hosted.
 Second, at the beginning of each request, this module places a similar serialized and compressed `ObjRef` into the COM+ `Request` object's `ServerVariables`.
 This is accessible from a thread entering the COM component originating from classic ASP.